When most people think of calling it quits on a career, they immediately think of a move to Florida.

-Here are our top ten places in the Wolverine State to retire for 2018:
+Here are our top ten places in the Wolverine State to retire for 2019:

-How We Determined The Best Places To Retire In the Wolverine State
+How We Determined The Best Places To Retire In the Wolverine State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 86 places from across the state.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 We then ranked each of these places for each criteria from one to 86, with the lowest number being the best.